goldenndevv/react-p2p-chat/README.md

 ---

 Then a function.
 Let's call it initiate.
 This is a **little tricky**.
-Basically it wraps the creation of `p1` peer:
+Basically it wraps the creation and setup of `p1` peer:

 ```javascript
 initiate = () => {